lostjared/MXVM/mainpage.md

 ### In Operator (Set Membership)

-The `in` operator tests whether a value is a member of a set literal:
+The `in` operator tests whether a value is a member of a set literal or a set variable:

 ```pascal
 if x in [1, 3, 5, 7, 9] then